 Research done at Johns Hopkins University found that Glucophanin had a potent double action in preventing stomach cancer.

-Firstly, sulforaphane in certain varieties of broccoli and Brussels sprouts is a potent bacteriostatic agent against Helicobacter pylori, irrespective of its resistance to conventional antibiotics.
+Firstly, sulforaphane in certain varieties of broccoli and Brussels sprouts, and in the nutrition of arugula, is a potent bacteriostatic agent against Helicobacter pylori, irrespective of its resistance to conventional antibiotics.

 In other words, even if the bug

 has grown resistant to antibiotics, the sulforaphane in broccoli will still nuke them; it's also found in other dark green leafy vegetables like rocket, also known as arugula.

 Secondly, they found that it was sulforaphane induced detoxification and antioxidant enzymes that blocked gastric tumor formation.

 The drug industry is of course busily making extracts that they can sell to you at great profit.
 Perhaps eat more delicious broccoli?
 Cheaper, nicer, and almost certainly more beneficial.
 It's not unreasonable, though it remains unproven, that the protective properties shown above apply to all cancers, by stopping the unbridled proliferation of cells that characterises malignant tumours.

 One of the great benefits of a low carbohydrate diet is that it clearly reduces reduces acid reflux.
 So too the enjoyment of the probiotic kefir on a regular basis.